 Synchronous get-request.
 Remaining is the remaining time of the given or default timeout time.
 When Reason is {send_failed, ...} it means that the net_if process failed to send the message.
 This could happen because of any number of reasons, i.e. encoding error.
 R is the actual reason in this case.

-- UserId = term()

-- Addr = ip_address()
+ExtraInfo is an opaque data structure passed on to the net-if process.
+The net-if process included in this application makes no use of this info, so the only use for it in such a configuration (when using the built in net-if) would be tracing. '''

+For SnmpInfo, see the user callback function handle_report [page 178].

-- Port = integer()
+Port = integer()

-- ContextName = string()
+ContextName = string()

-- Oids = [oid()]
+• Oids = [oid()]

-- Expire = integer()
+• Expire = integer()

+• ExtraInfo = term()

-- ReqId = term()
+• ReqId = term()

-- Reason = term()
+• Reason = term()

 Asynchronous get-request.

+'''